Water Conservation Stages and water restrictions

 Reservoir LevelsAbove or below fire storage levelsAbove fire storage levels

-BC Wildfire Service’s Coastal Fire Centre is Very Low
+BC Wildfire Service’s Coastal Fire Centre:

 Why Does Water Conservation Matter?